 I took the samples with me, took my time.
 As you might have noticed, I do tend to be a bit selfish with perfumes I fall in love with, listening carefully to their fragrant melody, letting myself feel them on all levels.

 Here is my experience of three new FO’AH perfumes, released in 2018.
 Each fragrance carries a number.
 The significance of numbers is kept a secret, but they connect to intimate stories of one of the founders:

 „What makes the desert beautiful is that somewhere it hides a well.“

 No. 02 – DAWN OF A NEW DAY: GREEN & CRISP

-Yet, things aren’t that simple: juniper note is behaving as a silver platter on which sliced lemon is served, but that is just a topping.
+Yet, things aren’t that simple: juniper note is behaving like a silver platter on which sliced lemon is served, but that is just a topping.
 Sparkling freshness is replaced by deeper tones, adding a vegetal feeling to it, rounding it up in a more serene sensation.
-Soon you will notice richness of cedar, like veils of thick silk surrounding almost tart taste of the palm at its heart, revealing it deliberately slowly.
+Soon you will notice the richness of cedar, like veils of thick silk surrounding the almost tart taste of the palm at its heart, revealing it deliberately slowly.

 Top Notes: Bergamot, Lemon from Sicily, Juniper

 Bottom Notes: Incense, Musks